Have you ever tried hydrotherapy? Well, now’s your chance.

 Meet: at VisAbility.
 You will be driven to and from Aqualife Leisure Centre in the VisAbility van.

 Entry fee cost is $6.40 plus the specialist staff fee to deliver the program.
 The service can be funded via Commonwealth Home Support Program (CHSP) or the National Disability Insurance Scheme (NDIS).

 How do I get in and out of the pool?

-There’s a convenient entry ramp into the hydrotherapy pool, and there’s a mechanical hoist and water wheelchairs should you require them.
+There’s a convenient entry ramp into the indoor pool, and there’s a mechanical hoist and water wheelchairs should you require them.